VivianLi1/Spring-APCS-Final-Project/README.md

 - knives now stop at doors
 - added restart option at gameover (spacebar to restart)
 - drew jellyfish and walls and cave things

+14/6
+- invincibility period after player is hit by enemy